callowayproject/bump-my-version/docs/reference/configuration.md

     : No

     default
-    : the valued configured in the global `regex` field
+    : the value configured in the global `regex` field

     type
     : boolean